BlueAndi/vscp-framework/vscp/bootloader/README.md

 ## Facts

-* The bootloader supports only programming to program space right now.
+* The bootloader supports only programming the program space right now.
 * The bootloader can only handle complete blocks.
 If the last block is not completly received from a programmer, the bootloader will infinite wait for the rest!
   In other words, the size of the new application shall be always a multiple of the block size.